gertqin/vuex-class-modules/README.md

 }
 ```

-_NOTE:_ Setters are only generated for root-level state properties, so to update a property of an object you have to use a mutation or replace the entire object:
+_NOTE:_ Setters are only generated for root-level state properties, so in order to update a property of an object you have to use a mutation or replace the entire object:

 ```ts
 @Module({ name: "user", store, generateMutationSetters: true })